 What Did the Researchers Discover?

-The team involved 1,105 individuals with prediabetes—those with high blood sugar levels on the verge of full-blown diabetes.
-All participants followed the guidelines of a 12-month that included improved nutrition and exercise.
-The researchers noted that among those participants who did not lose weight (or even gained a little) by the end of the year, the risk of developing decreased by 71 percent over the next nine years.
+The team studied 1,105 people with prediabetes—those with high blood sugar levels on the verge of full-blown diabetes.
+All participants followed the guidelines of a 12-month program that included improved nutrition and exercise.
+The team observed that among participants who did not lose weight (or even gained a little) by the end of the year, the risk of developing diabetes decreased by 71 percent over the next nine years.

 This result was nearly identical to that of participants who lost weight, whose likelihood of developing diabetes decreased by 73 percent.

-Interestingly, and reduced the risk of disease even without weight loss.
-During the study, the scientists also observed that the distribution of fat in the body plays a significant role in protecting against this ailment.
-Volunteers whose blood sugar levels returned to normal without losing weight had less abdominal fat (known as visceral fat, which accumulates around organs) compared to those whose blood sugar remained high.
+Exercise and a balanced diet reduced the risk of disease even without weight loss.
+During the study, the scientists also observed that the distribution of fat in the body plays a significant role in protecting against diabetes.
+Volunteers whose blood sugar returned to normal without losing weight had less abdominal fat (visceral fat, which accumulates around organs) compared to those whose blood sugar remained high.

 This reflects the well-known connection between visceral fat and insulin resistance, as reported by Science Alert.